 My job letter from PNG never came.
 It was during that time I met my Prof Dr Bhabotosh Chatterjee.
 He taught us Keats at Calcutta University.
 He was well-known for his authoritative work on John Keats and a language maven.
 He said: “No experience in life goes wasted.
 Don’t think your stay in PNG is futile.”

 Today, I realized how true his words are.

 That night I came back home and decided I’d become a public servant.
 I sat for West Bengal Civil Service (WBCS) exam.
 I cleared the exam and joined West Bengal Civil Service (Group A) in Birbhum district (about 190 km from Kolkata) in April 1988.
 But, I soon realized I was not cut out for the job.

 It was October 1989 when my wife and I got an offer to teach English in Muscat, capital of Oman.
 We left for Muscat, where we taught English in Indian School Muscat till June 1997 and then returned to Kolkata.

 I joined SUNDAY (a weekly news magazine) in Kolkata as sub-editor in September 1997.
 That’s when my long courtship with the pen began.
 Here I had the opportunity to work with celebrated journalist Vir Sanghvi, the editor of SUNDAY.
 Vir’s style of English inspired me immensely.
 His insightful column ‘Counterpoint’ was amazing.

 The most important event during my stint in SUNDAY was the death of Mother Teresa.
-I still recall how three of us (myself, Surojit and Ananda) stayed till the early hours at the office and wrote a piece on the great philanthropist.
+I still recall how I stayed till the early hours at the office for writing a piece on the great philanthropist.

 In 2000 April, I joined Hindustan Times (HT) and worked there till January 2006.
 During my almost six-year tenure in HT, I wrote a lot of stories/features and wrote Opinion piece for HT.